Ani511/Wellbeing-AI/README.md

 - 🔍 **Risk Prediction**: Binary classification for chronic disease presence using XGBoost
 - ⚖️ **Class Imbalance Handling**: Resampling and calibration to account for underrepresented outcomes
 - 💬 **Explainability Layer**: LIME & ELI5 breakdown of prediction factors
-- 🤖 **LLM Recommender**: Natural language health tips based on risk and feature influence
+- 🤖 **LLM-based Recommendation Prototype (Exploratory)** : A downstream language model consumes model outputs and explanation features to generate non-clinical, supportive health guidance.
+These recommendations are illustrative and not intended for medical diagnosis or treatment.
 - 📊 **Power BI Dashboards**: Public health-level visual insights on SDOH clustering
 - 🧪 **Fully Modular**: Clean separation of EDA, modeling, explainability, and dashboarding notebooks